manpep/manpep.github.io/_pages/cv.md

 ======
 *	Member of the Nippon Foundation Scholars Association.
 *	Associate Fellow of the Royal Historical Society.
-*	Member of the Hermes Institute of International Affairs, Security & Geoeconomy.
 *	Member of the Chinese Military History Society.